ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/16. Week16 Penetration-Testing/README.md

   * The vulnerability is that server 192.168.0.10 is vulnerable to FTP attacks
   * Specifically server 192.168.1.10 is vulnerable to the ftp-vsftpd-backdoor attack
   * vsftpd 2.3.4 contains a backdoor which opens a shell on port 6200/TCP
+  * This vulnerability may allow unauthorized users to view confidential information

   2. **Why is it dangerous:**
   * This is dangerous becuase FTP helps keep file contents seccure durring transmission.
 If someone is able to create a back door and gain access to files that are meant to be secure then that is a security risk.
 A company could be exposing sensative and private information that they do not want unauthorized persons to see.